skylarshaffer/skylarshaffer/README.md

 # :two_hearts: Skylar Shaffer

 I am a Full-Stack Web Developer and recent bootcamp graduate with team management experience from my years in IT.
-I specialize in serverless applications and security research.
+I specialize in serverless React applications and security research.

 I find API vulnerabilities in my free time, and I am especially passionate about the LEGO system.
 My loftiest goal is to better encompass and standardize LEGO part classification.